 Remember each wave of storms could impact the next wave so don’t let the severity or lack of severity of the early rounds make you let your guard down.
 Read more

 What a difference a few years back.
 Last night I talked about the tornado outbreak of April 16th, 2011 in the Carolinas.
 I was recalling how crazy that month was for the area for the entire month of April.
 We had 2 tornado outbreaks a derecho and a baseball size hail event all within in about a 3 week period.
 Read more

-With a freeze tonight & a frost possible tonight and into the weekend across the piedmont and mountains.
-There are a few things you can do today to help prevent damage to your garden.
-Temperatures tonight will drop to around 29°-30° for 2-3 hours.
-Tomorrow night they will drop into the mid-30s for a few hours.
+With a freeze tonight & possible again tomorrow night There are a few things you can do today to help prevent damage to your garden.
+Temperatures tonight will drop to around 29°-30° for 1-3 hours.
+Tomorrow night they will drop into the low mid-30s for a few hours.
 Tonight is the bigger threat but both could damage tender plants.
 Here are a few things you can do to help prevent damage.